Shalpykovaaliia/OOP/README.md

 * [Controls Fx](http://fxexperience.com/controlsfx/)

 ### Installation (@TODO)
-1. Step 1
+1. Download and install the database dump
-2. Step 2
+2. Run the application under

 ### Have a problem with the project ?

-File an issue ticket.
+File an issue ticket. admin

 License